Treating Attention-Deficit/Hyperactivity Disorder: ADHD Medications

 Certain ADHD medications may worsen ADHD symptoms for some.
 Work closely with your care team and let them know how you’re feeling on your medication and whether you notice a change in your symptoms.
 Side effects can differ for each individual, and the side effects that are tolerable for one person might be intolerable for another.

-What happens if I stop taking ADHD medication?
+What happens if I stop taking ADHD medication like stimulants?

 Medications for ADHD and other conditions can cause withdrawal-type symptoms if you stop taking them suddenly.
 Ask your doctor about the potential risks and benefits of a medication before you decide to begin or stop taking it.

-What can I do to help the medication work better?
+What can I do to help ADHD medications work better and improve my mental health?

 Certain lifestyle changes may help someone effectively manage ADHD symptoms and may be a positive addition to one’s ADHD treatment plan.
 The following lifestyle choices may impact how well ADHD medications work: